annebrown/docs-pub/docs/dev/projects/index.md

 - Creating new webap and run on dev server takes two commands.
 - Build and deploy to Netlify with minor mods and custom domain, takes minutes.
-- Scaleable, complex, feature-rich, widely-adopted web app dev framework with a huge dev community and tooling.
+- Scaleable, complex, feature-rich, widely-adopted web app dev framework with a huge dev community and substantial tooling.
 - So far seems to be a more complex web dev framework than Next.js.

 Currently looking at Angular Material UI component lib.